4d/docs/docs/Concepts/dt_blob.md

 ## Passing blobs as parameters

-Blobs can be passed as parameters to 4D commands or plug-in routines that expect blob parameters.
-Blobs can also be passed as parameters to user methods, or returned by functions.
+Both types of blob can be passed as parameters to 4D commands or plug-in routines that expect blob parameters.
+Blobs can also be passed as parameters to your own methods, and returned by functions.

+Keep in mind that when a scalar blob is passed to your own methods as a parameter, it is duplicated in memory.

-### Passing a 4D.Blob
+### Passing a blob to a 4D command

 ```4d
-var $myBlob: 4D.Blob.new
+var $myBlob: 4D.Blob

+$myBlob:= 4D.Blob.new()
 $myText:= BLOB to text ( $myBlob ; UTF8 )
 ```

-### Passing a blob by reference using a pointer
+### Passing a scalar blob by reference using a pointer

 To pass a scalar blob to your own methods, you can also define a pointer to the variable that stores it and pass the pointer as parameter.